Court / Presiding Judge

 Summary of Reasoning

-Following the Mashrou’ Leila concert, a national crackdown against the Egyptian LGBT community and its allies ensued.
+Following the Mashrou’ Leila concert, a national crackdown against the Egyptian LGBTQ community and its allies ensued.
 At least 75 individuals were arrested in different cases relating to this incident.
 The most common charges brought against them were habitual debauchery and inciting debauchery.
 At least a few of these cases resulted in sentences.
 Additionally during this time, the Supreme Council of Media Regulation issued a media gag on homosexuality (except when it was talked about as a disease or something that individuals were repenting from), and the parliament drafted a homosexuality law.
-The draft legislation, however, has not yet been passed.
+The draft legislation, however, was not passed.
+The two defendants in this case, Ahmed Alaa and Sarah Hegazy, have both moved to Canada.
+As of June 2018, Sarah was seeking asylum, and as of March 2019, Ahmed had received his citizenship papers.
+They each suffered physical and emotional trauma while in prison.

 Legal & Judicial Implications